Choose the right structure for your business

 Read time: 3 minutes

 When starting a company, it's essential to select the business structure that best supports your goals.
-Business structures are chosen for the most part to comply with tax law, which treats each type of structure differently.
+Most of the time, business structures are chosen to comply with tax law, which treats each type of structure differently.

 1. Sole proprietorship